 |Laura Lindemann||00:59:52 +00:00:28|

 Katie Zaferes continues as world leader

-After 6 contested events this season North American triathlete Katie Zaferes continues as world leader with 4.925 points followed by Jessica Learmonth second (4.170) and Georgia Taylor Brown (4.121) third.
+After 6 tests disputed this season, the American triathlete Katie Zaferes continues as the world leader with 4.925 points followed by Jessica Learmonth second (4.170) and Georgia Taylor Brown (4.121) third.

-The next round of the World Cup will be in Edmonton (Canada) the next 21 for July.
+The next appointment of the World Cup will be in Edmonton (Canada) next July 21.